Set your PhD students up with opportunities to debate and share

 These two conversation spaces have led to students sharing and expanding their peer research networks, whether within the RCA or more widely into professional and academic practices.
 It’s been a privilege to witness how students have met the unanticipated challenges of publishing itinerant space, challenges that arise when working with a diverse set of subjects and individual positionings.
 What results is an active research community, forever forward-looking, wherein members support each other as they become independent researchers.

-Teal Triggs is professor of graphic design and postgraduate research lead in the School of Communication, Royal College of Art.
-She has been shortlisted in the Outstanding Research Supervisor of the Year category in the 2024 Times Higher Education Awards.
+Teal Triggs is professor of graphic design and postgraduate research lead in the School of Communication at the Royal College of Art.
+She was shortlisted in the Outstanding Research Supervisor of the Year category in the 2024 Times Higher Education Awards.
 A full list of nominees can be found here.
-The awards will be presented at a ceremony in Birmingham on 28 November 2024.

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.